fsjack/JKLoggerDispatcher/README.md

 Let say you need to track how many times the button user have tapped. you add a method responsding to UIButton's UIControlEventTouchUpInside event, and write the analytic code straighthod in this method, Right?
 It doesn't look anything wrong.
 BUT when you come back to maintain the code you will know how awful it looks, Or occasionally, the analytic platform update it's SDK for some reason(god knows), you will NEVER make your code run again...

-With JKLoggerDispatcher, you don't need to worry about all these shit coming up to you again.
+With JKLogDispatcher, you don't need to worry about all these shit coming up to you again.

 **All you need to do is write your own module.**